Museum buildings

 Because of fire risk, granaries and threshing houses were usually built outside the yard area.
 At the Antti farmstead, outside the yard area, there is a woodshed, a toolshed, a wagon shed and a carriage and sledge shed.

 The museum café, Antin Kaffeliiteri, operates in the woodshed.
-It is open during the Museum’s opening times also in 2023.
+It is open during the Museum’s opening times in 2024.

 The Halla house